DannyMeb/Online-Food-Ordering-System/README.txt

 This is a course project.

-It allows new users to allow.
+It allows new users to signup and enjoy the service.

 For the admin login, use the following credentials:
 User:Daniel